Sending money transfers with a cash pick-up option is often quicker, safer and cheaper than bank-to-bank or money order methods.

 Below are a few pros and cons to consider when using international money transfer services.

 - Faster delivery.
-A bank transfer can take between two to three working days to reach your recipient, whereas services like MoneyGram and Western Union can deliver within minutes.
+A bank transfer can take two to three working days to reach your recipient, whereas services like MoneyGram and Western Union can deliver within minutes.

 - Better exchange rates.
 Transfer services with cash pick-ups usually offer more attractive exchange rates than banks.

 - Higher fees for cash pick-up option.
-While transfer services offer low or no fees for a bank deposit delivery, you will probably be charged a higher fee for if you require a quick delivery.
+While transfer services offer low or no fees for a bank deposit delivery, you will probably be charged a higher fee for you require a quick delivery.
 For example, Western Union charges $70 for delivery at a cash pick-up point but only $10 for a transfer to a bank account.

 - Security.
 Be aware of lesser-known transfer services offering free transfers and exchange rates that seem too good to be true.
 Be sure to do your research, by checking user comments and reviews and make sure the service pick-up point is safe and close to the recipient’s location.